Depth-Aware Arbitrary Style Transfer Using Instance Normalization: Introduction

 The problem of rendering an image (called the \textit{content image}) in a particular style is known as \textit{style transfer} and is a long studied problem in computer vision.
 Early approaches~\cite{gooch2001non,strothotte2002non,rosin2012image} used algorithms with human engineered features targeting to impose particular styles.

 In 2016 Gatys~\textit{et al.}~\cite{gatys2016image} proposed an algorithm of imposing arbitrary style taken from user defined \textit{style image} on arbitrary content image by using representations of images that could be obtained with deep convolutional networks.
 However their method needed a computationally expensive optimization in the space of images requiring several minutes of processing a single image of moderate resolution on powerful GPUs.
-In later works Ulyanov \textit{et al.}~\cite{ulyanov2016instance} and Jonson \textit{et al.}~\cite{johnson2016perceptual} proposed to use an end-to-end convolutional network for image transformation.
-In their method, the network was trained to transform any input image to the given style, according to the loss function used by Gatys \textit{et al.}~\cite{gatys2016image}.
-These methods worked fast, but required training a separate transformation network for a new style.
-Work of Liu et. al (2017)~\cite{liu2017depth} extended traditional methods~\cite{gatys2016image},\cite{johnson2016perceptual} with a regularizer, forcing preservation of the depth map of the content image.
-This yielded significant improvement of style transfer rendering quality since depth was essential in human perception and analysis of images.
+Ulyanov \textit{et al.}~\cite{ulyanov2016instance} and Jonson \textit{et al.}~\cite{johnson2016perceptual} proposed a real-time style transfer algorithm by passing a content image through a pretrained fully convolutional transformer network.
+Their methods required training a separate transformation network for each new style.
+Work of Liu et. al (2017)~\cite{liu2017depth} highlighted an issue with traditional style transfer methods that they failed to reproduce the depth map of the content image, that was critical for human perception of the result.
+To address this issue they extended traditional methods~\cite{gatys2016image} and \cite{johnson2016perceptual} with a regularizer, forcing preservation of the depth map of the content image.
+This yielded significant improvement of style transfer rendering quality but required computationally complex algorithm, requiring either solving high dimensional optimization problem for each content-style pair or fitting a separate transformer network for each style.
 Later architectures, such as AdaIN~\cite{huang2017arbitrary} and other (\cite{ghiasi2017exploring}, \cite{li2017universal}), allowed transferring arbitrary style without training a separate network but lacked rendering quality due to failure to preserve the depth map of the content image.

-In this work AdaIN method is extended to allow preservation of the depth map.
-Specific structure of the method does not allow adding depth regularizer, as in~\cite{liu2017depth}.
-The main idea of this method is to stylize image according to its perceptual depth, that could be found with using contemporary depth estimation models, such as of Chen \textit{et al.}~\cite{chen2016single}.
-We suggest that closer objects on the image should be less stylized than distant ones, and use spatial style strength control to stylize different parts of image with different strength.
-The main advance of our method is that it can be used in real-time for any pair of content and style images.
-We demonstrate that the proposed extension improves the quality of the original AdaIn method and provides stylizations of comparable quality to~\cite{gatys2016image}, being much more efficient.